 “When I saw my cardiologist in Alpena, he was the one who said it had to be fixed,” she said.
 “And I said, “Eww, do I have to have open heart surgery again?’
 And he said, ‘No, I’ll send you to Henry Ford.’”

 On the move again

 On March 27, 2019, Lillian had her mitral valve replaced through a catheter placed up through her groin, or Transcatheter Mitral Valve Replacement (TMVR).
-She is also Henry Ford Health System’s 1,000th patient treated with the aid of 3D printing technology.
+She is also Henry Ford Health’s 1,000th patient treated with the aid of 3D printing technology.